 The age and type of mobile home you buy can also play a role in your home insurance rates.
 All mobile homes built after June 15, 1976 must adhere to the HUD code regulations, which include federal standards for design and construction, fire resistance, energy efficiency, and quality.
 In addition, double-wide and multiple-section mobile homes can be less expensive to insure than single-wide mobile homes.

-Rates can run the gamut
+Insurance rates can run the gamut

 There are insurance pricing factors you can't control.
 If you live in an area with a comparatively high crime rate, or where there has been persistent flooding, you can expect higher premiums.